★ Desert Mountain ★ Ultra-Luxury Golf Community

 Desert Mountain residents and members regularly need fast, competitive capital for business acquisitions, fix & flip projects, or commercial real estate outside the community.
 Visit 75BizLoans.com for nationwide commercial lending from $150K to $100M … business acquisition, commercial real estate, investment property, multi-family, and BRRR strategies all covered.
 Fast approvals, terms that close deals, no primary-residence mortgages.

 Coverage area: Desert Mountain Scottsdale Real Estate covers the gated community boundary inside ZIP 85262.
-Approximately 2,700 home sites across seven villages on 8,000 acres.
+2,700 home sites across seven villages on 8,000 acres.

 Data sources: Monthly closed-sale and active-listing data is compiled from local sales records and verified across multiple area data sources.
 School ratings: Arizona Department of Education FY25 A-F Letter Grades.
 Safety: CrimeGrade, AreaVibes, FBI Uniform Crime Reports.
 Club and amenity details verified against Desert Mountain Club official sources.

-Last updated: June 12, 2026.
+Last updated: August 13, 2026.